-Here are fifteen parenting ideas to help your kids thrive and in doing so, may reduce the number of parenting challenges you experience along the way:
+Here are 15 ways to help your kids thrive and potentially reduce the number of parenting challenges you experience along the way:

 1. When kids can, let them do

 The independence mindset that we promote here at Parenting Ideas means that parents look for as many opportunities as possible to develop self-sufficiency in children.
 When kids can get themselves out of bed in the morning we allow them to do so.
-When a toddler can clear her plate and spoon away we encourage her do so.
-When a teenager can catch a train into the city we allow him to do so, even though we may uncomfortable about letting go.
+When a toddler can clear their plate and spoon away we encourage them do so.
+When a teenager can catch a train into the city we allow them to do so, even though we may be uncomfortable about letting go.
 Self-esteem and confidence is built by kids gaining mastery over their world and doing the little things that we as adults so often do for them.

 2. Develop a growth mindset